-Pharmacokinetics (PK) is the branch of pharmacology exploring the effects of the body on a drug.
-In particular, PK helps us to understand in a quantitative way how a drug moves into, passes through, and is eventually cleared from the body.
-Put another way, PK is used to describe the absorption, distribution, metabolism, and excretion (ADME) of a drug.
-Importantly, insights into a drug’s PK are used not only to inform the drug development program but are also critical for guiding input and decision making by regulatory authorities like the FDA.
+Pharmacokinetics (PK) is the branch of pharmacology that explores the effects of the human body on a drug.
+PK helps us understand how a drug moves into the body, passes through the body, and is eventually cleared from the body in a quantitative way.
+In other words, PK is used to describe the absorption, distribution, metabolism, and excretion (ADME) of a drug.
+Insights into a drug’s PK are used to inform the drug development program and are critical for guiding input and decision-making by regulatory authorities like the FDA.

 Compartmental vs. Noncompartmental Analysis